What "I'm Not Ready for a Relationship Right Now" Actually Means

 The general principle is at the end.
 The actual reply -- the one that fits your situation -- is what the app does with the surrounding context.

-There are three real translations of "I'm not ready for a relationship," and most of the time you can identify which one applies from the context around the sentence itself.
+There are three real translations of "I'm not ready for a relationship."
+I've been the guy in all three of them at different points.
+Which one applies in your case is usually identifiable from the context around the sentence itself, not the sentence itself.

 1. "I want the access without the title."

-The most common version.
-He likes spending time with you.
-He likes the sex.
-He likes that you're around.
-He doesn't want to commit to monogamy or to taking the relationship to its next stage, because committing closes off the option of someone better appearing.
-By telling you he's "not ready," he gets to keep enjoying everything he was enjoying with one critical change: he no longer owes you any movement forward.
-The texts will continue.
-The plans will continue.
-The intimacy will continue.
-The relationship just won't.
+The most common version, including the version I sent.
+I liked spending time with her.
+I liked the sex.
+I liked that she was around.
+I didn't want to commit to monogamy or to taking the relationship to its next stage, because committing would have closed off the option of someone better appearing -- and on some level I was still scanning.
+By telling her I was "not ready," I got to keep enjoying everything I was enjoying with one critical change: I no longer owed her any movement forward.
+The texts continued.
+The plans continued.
+The intimacy continued.
+The relationship just didn't.

 The tell: nothing about the day-to-day actually changes after this conversation.
 He still wants to see you.
 He still wants to text.
 The only thing missing is the future.